doctrine/phpcr-odm-documentation/en/reference/installation-configuration.rst

 roughly exists of four steps:

 -  Installation (see above)
--  Making sure Doctrine class files can be loaded on demand.
+-  Making sure Doctrine class files are autoloaded.
 -  Obtaining a DocumentManager instance.
 -  Configuration of the Console Tool and run the register-system-node-types command

 .. tip::

-    A straightforward bootstrap file sample can be found in the root folder of phpcr-odm.
+    Straightforward bootstrap sample files for all PHPCR implementations are found in the root folder of phpcr-odm.
+They are called cli-config.*.php.dist.
+You will need one of those files to :ref:`set up the console <installation_configuration_console>`, but it can be used for the rest of your application too.
-    To use it in your project, simply copy it into your project root and adjust the path to the DoctrineAnnotations to where this file is found in your installation.

-    Make sure to have an autoload section for your own code in your main composer.json if your code relies on autoloading.

 Class loading with composer
 ---------------------------